Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Introduction

-\textbf{Second}, building on these insights, we design and evaluate \tool, a novel LLM-based approach for fine-grained, multi-document rationale extraction and generation. \tool identifies the software artifacts associated with a code change (\eg issue reports, pull requests, and code reviews) and performs two main tasks: (1) identifies sentences that express three rationale components (\goal, \need, and \alternative), and (2) generates concise, coherent summaries of these component that integrate rationale information across documents.
+\textbf{Second}, building on these insights, we design and evaluate \tool, a novel LLM-based approach for fine-grained, multi-document rationale extraction and generation. \tool identifies the software artifacts associated with a code change (\eg issue reports, pull requests, and code reviews) and performs two main tasks: (1) it identifies sentences that express the three most common rationale components from the study (\goal, \need, and \alternative), and (2) it generates concise, coherent summaries of these components that integrate rationale information from the artifacts.
 We experiment with multiple prompting strategies for \tool to guide the model in both rationale extraction and generation using the 63 studied commits.
 Employing a data-driven methodology using a development set of 13 commits, we identify the most effective prompting strategy (namely, task decomposition and few-shot exemplars with explanations) and evaluate its effectiveness on a held-out test set of 50 commits.
 Our analysis reveals that \tool outperforms prompting baselines, achieving 51.4\% precision and 93.2\% recall for rationale identification, while generating rationale summaries rated as accurate and correct relative to reference summaries.
+We also conducted a cross-LLM analysis of rationale identification and generation.
+The results show that model choice has an effect on rationale identification accuracy, whereas rationale generation is much less sensitive to the choice of LLM when the same rationale sentences are provided as input.

-We further evaluated the perceived usefulness of \tool in a user study with 12 Java developers, who assessed the generated rationale components for 17 commits.
+We further evaluated the perceived usefulness of \tool in a user study with 12 Java developers, who assessed the generated rationale components for 18 commits.
 Participants reported that the synthesized rationale helped them understand why changes were made across different types of commits.
-They also indicated that the rationale could be useful in comprehending code changes and could be valuable for tasks such as code reviews, documentation, and debugging.
+They also indicated that the rationale could be useful in comprehending code changes and can support maintenance tasks such as code review, documentation, and debugging. \looseness=-1